maayaikeda/newyork_crime/README.md

-This figure shows the mean county arrests for each racial group as a percentage of the total arrests in the counties, split into two groups: Counties where White people make up less than 50% of the total population (in which White people are the minority), and counties where White people are greater than 50% of the population (in which White people are the majority).
+When race arrest/race population is plot against the percent white population of each county, it is clear that black people are arrested at different rates in counties ounties where White people make up less than 50% of the total population (in which White people are the minority), and counties where White people are greater than 50% of the population (in which White people are the majority).

 ![figure7](/images/Figure7.png)

-This figure shows the number of arrests of people in each racial group scaled to the percentage of the population of each racial group.
-The two clusters show the variation between counties where there is a White minority vs a White majority.
-Once again, there is not much of a difference between the arrest rates for any group except Black people.

-![figure8](/images/Figure8.png)

-It’s easier to see this disparity if we use a “Representation Factor”: Arrests for each racial group divided by each racial group’s population.
+To quantify the racial disparities of arrest, I calculated a "Representation Factor" which is the percentage of arrest devided by the percentation of the population for each race.
+For instance, if 35% of arrested people were white and the population of the country was 40%, the representation Factor will be 35/40 0.85.
+If the percentage of the arrest and the percentage or the population were equal, the represenation factor will equal to 1.
 In a perfectly fair system, this number should be close to 1 for every group.

 In this figure we can see that is not the case.
+The representation factor is a lot higher for black people than for other race in almost all counties.

+![figure8](/images/Figure8.png)

+The higher the percentage of white people in the county, the higher the representation factor is for black people.
+In this figure, the dotted line marks a 1:1 Arrest Representation Factor, and the x-axis shows the percentage of White people in each county.

 ![figure9](/images/Figure9.png)

-In this figure, the dotted line marks a 1:1 Arrest Representation Factor, and the x-axis shows the percentage of White people in each county.
+This is a summary plot for the figure above:

+![figure10](/images/Figure10.png)

+This figure condenses the Representation Factors for each racial group based upon White majority (White >0.5) or White minority (White <0.5).
 Hispanic people seem somewhat over-represented, but not by much.
 Asian people seem somewhat under-represented, White people seem to move closer to 1 as the percentage of White people in each county approaches 100%, but as that benchmark is reached the Representation Factor for Black arrestees gets higher and higher.

-![figure10](/images/Figure10.png)

-This figure condenses the Representation Factors for each racial group based upon White majority (White >0.5) or White minority (White <0.5).